GFFritz/porfolio-2023/readme.md

 # Porfolio by Gabriel Fritz
-## Portfolio developed using npm, bootstrap and font awesome
+## Portfolio developed using npm, bootstrap and font-awesome

 - Based on Henrique Sousa layout on Figma